Despite the threat that untreated substance abuse presents to both individual and public health, significant barriers to treatment remain.

-- The mentally ill often suffer from extreme poverty, lack of insight into their psychiatric problems, distaste for psychiatric treatment, and a complex mix of needs.
+- The mentally ill often experience extreme poverty, a lack of insight into their psychiatric problems, distaste for psychiatric treatment, and a complex mix of needs.

 - Effective treatment may require rehabilitation programs, a variety of supportive services and specialized forms of housing, ranging from independent living quarters with minimal supervision to round-the-clock supervision in a community residence.

-- Homeless people who suffer chronic mental illness seldom find the array of comprehensive services they need.
+- Homeless people who experience chronic mental illness seldom find the array of comprehensive services they need.
 As a consequence, the care given by clinicians tends to be limited.